 System identification can be defined as the problem of creating mathematical models of dynamical processes on the basis of measurement data of the processes concerned.
 Current methods of system identification have been mainly developed from a viewpoint of statistics.
+Assumptions on statistical properties of Viewpoint of statistics.
 Assumptions on statistical properties of the available data sequences, play a crucial role in the methodology of constructing models from time series, see e.g. [1],[3],[5].
 Inherent in this approach is the implicit assumption that one indeed is able to describe the process at hand exactly with a model of restricted complexity.
 However identification methods might be very sensitive with respect to the assumptions underlying the methods.
 From a methodological point of view this situation is not satisfactory.
-The presence of the interview of the statistical assumptions in the fundamental formulation of the identification problem has brought a number of authors to express their opinion on the state of the art quite strongly, as illustrated in the following quotations: "The subject is so underdeveloped at present that it is not possible to say very much about the identification of dynamical systems", (Kalman [11]) and "Notwithstanding the fact that identification for the present that it is not possible to say very [12]). much about the identification of dynamical systems", (Kalman [4]), and "Notwithstanding the fact that identification theory and time series analysis have produced some very useful algorithms and important applications, it can be stated that there is a need to put a clear and rational foundation under the problem of obtaining models from time series.
+The presence of statistical assumptions in the fundamental formulation of the statistical assumptions in the fundamental formulation of the identification problem has brought a number of authors to express their opinion on the state of the art quite strongly, as illustrated in the following quotations: "The subject is so underdeveloped at present that it is not possible to say very much about the identification of dynamical systems", (Kalman [4]), and "Notwithstanding the fact that identification theory and time series analysis have produced some very useful algorithms and important applications, it can be stated that there is a need to put a clear and rotional foundation under the there is a need to put a clear and rational foundation under the problem of obtaining models from time series.
 It is very much of an area where some of the first principles still need to be sorted out.
 In particular one should start by formalizing what is meant by an optimal (approximate) model" (Willems [10]).
-In the course of years the conviction has been growing that processes to be modelled are in general far too complex to be

-In the course of years the conviction has been growing that processes to be modelled are in general far too complex to be modelled exactly by linear, time-invariant and finite dimensio-nal models.
+In the course of years the conviction has been growing that processes to be modelled are in general far too complex to be modelled exactly by linear, time-invariant and finite dimensional models.
 On the other hand, the resulting models have to be relatively simple, in order to be applicable in a manageable way, e.g. in control system design.
 Consequently the modelling errors that we have to deal with, will not be caused mainly by random effects like measurement noise, but will rather be due to the fact that our models are not complex enough.
-In this paper the opinion of Willems [11] will be supported, stating that although there may be many situations in which a statistical framework indeed is a suitable one, it has many fundamental drawbacks as a general philosophy.
+In this paper the opinion of Willems [11] will be supported, stating that although there may be many situations in which a statistical framework indeed is a suitable one, it has many statistical framework indeed is a suitable one, it has many fundamental drawbacks as a general philosophy.
 As an alterna-tive approach the problem of system identification will be considered as a problem of deterministic approximation, in which the model(s) finally obtained, should be an optimal approximation of the process at hand, in a prespecified and well-defined sense.
-Explicit users' choices have to replace the implicit statistical assumptions discussed before. implicit statistical assumptions discussed before.
+Explicit users' choices have to replace the implicit statistical accumuting discussed here. implicit statistical assumptions discussed before.